 This blog exists for the express purpose of getting some portion of my writings into circulation among potential readers.
 Works of fiction and nonfiction coexist happily here, spanning a smattering of topics and genres – and yeah, even some fan fiction.

-If you enjoy the content of this blog and want to show your support, please share a post that you like with your friends!
+If you enjoy the content of this blog and want to show your support, please post a comment or share a post that you like with your friends!

 If you really enjoy reading my random writings, consider giving a small donation.
 Donations help fund expeditions (and repairs!) and the production of books for future publication.
 Any amount helps and is gratefully appreciated!